 - Send gifts to your family in India.
 There is no better feeling than receiving or sending gifts or money from a loved one who lives abroad, especially during Diwali.

 Diwali signifies the victory of good over evil and light over darkness which is the need of the hour.
-2021 has not been a great year so far but it cannot break our festive spirits, this is the time of the year to get together and share happiness.
+This year, let’s get together and share happiness.
 So, celebrate the festival of lights with great enthusiasm while staying safe.
 Stay tuned to Leverage Edu for more such interesting reads and don’t forget to explore our exclusive blogs on future careers, courses & more!